braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/use_cases.md

 ## Personalization

-Using nested object support for custom events, Braze Shopify customers can use liquid template variables of the nested event properties.
+Using nested object support for custom events, Braze Shopify customers can use Liquid template variables of the nested event properties.
 You can find the Liquid templating variables for each event below.

 {% tabs %}
 {% tab Shopify Abandon Checkout Event %}